 The inflammation and pain usually settle within a few weeks.
 Most people make a full recovery.
 The possible complications listed below are uncommon.
 They are listed, however, to give guidance on what to look out for.
 See a doctor as soon as possible if you suspect that a complication is developing.

 Sometimes the affected vein becomes infected.
 The pain may then become worse and the redness spreads.
 You are likely to feel generally unwell.
-Infection is more common in someone who has had a drip inserted for a long period, in people who abuse 'street drugs' or in people with a weakened immune system.
+Infection is more common in someone who has had a drip inserted for a long period of time, in people who abuse 'street drugs' or in people with a weakened immune system.
 Antibiotics are needed to treat the infection.
 If the infection is severe, you may need to be admitted to hospital for antibiotics (given directly into a vein).
 Rarely, infection in a vein becomes severe and may spread to other areas of the body.

 Blood clot extension